tinkercademy-bootcamp/chat-project-aryan12cc/exercise-5/README.md

 - Is there an analogue for every sense?
   - I do not think there is a formal definition.
 Although, I believe that one can come up with definitions for every sense.
 - What other code senses can you think of?
-  - Code Touches --> How is the code modified?
-Are the commits big or small, and what do the commits actually represent?
+  - Code Touches --> Testing.
+Testing allows you to touch the codebase by checking whether everything is working as intended without actually going into the details of the implementation.
+You have an "outer" representation of the code, and hence you "touch" the code externally, without knowing anything internally.
   - Code Sights --> On a first impression, how does the codebase look like?
 Does it contain a lot of documentation, or only jargons of code?
   - Code Hears --> The printing and error logging done in the codebase.
 It may also mean the outputs given while testing the codebase.
 - How many senses do humans have?